 Task 3.
 Data Analysis.
 Analyses to be conducted under Tasks 2a and 2b are briefly described below.
-For all tasks, data collected under other components of the Site C Fisheries and Aquatic Habitat Monitoring Program will be incorporated into analyses and discussion, when appropriate.
+For all tasks, data collected under other components of the Site C Fisheries and Aquatic Habitat Monitoring and Follow-up Program will be incorporated into analyses and discussion, when appropriate.